Updated as of January 2017

 An FHA streamline refinance is often considered by FHA homeowners who would like to reduce their rate and mortgage payments with less documentation required.
-The streamline refinance program is one of the benefits that the FHA offers to its borrowers, as it is usually a quick and the least expensive process with lenient documentation and credit standards as oppose to a traditional refinance.
+The streamline refinance program is one of the benefits that the FHA offers to its borrowers, as it is usually a quick and the least expensive process with lenient documentation and credit standards as opposed to a traditional or simple refinance.

-The FHA has become an even greater deal for FHA borrowers in 2015.
-Recently, the Federal Housing Administration (FHA) reduced its annual mortgage insurance premiums by as much as 0.50%.
+The FHA has become an even greater deal for FHA borrowers in 2017.
+Recently, the US Department of Housing and Urban Development reduced the annual mortgage insurance premiums paid by FHA mortgage borrowers by as much as 0.25%.
 This may result in many borrowers today to take advantage of these rates through FHA’s Streamline Refinance program.
+The cut is the second reduction from the HUD in two years.

 Eligible borrowers may now be able to ditch their current interest rate and monthly mortgage insurance through one refinance transaction.